Tasha in Her Own Words

 In My Next Move Forward, Tasha dispels the myths and stereotypes that individuals with physical disabilities often confront.
 With belief in herself, Tasha takes a leap of faith that leads her to meet her soulmate.
 She tackles the pros and cons of online dating; answers questions on sex, intimacy, and childbirth; and confronts the delicate balance between work and romance.
 Tasha shows that setbacks often provide the best of life's lessons, and faith can transform dreams into reality.

-Passionate about reaching youth after the tragic loss of a family friend, Tasha and her husband, Doug, created the PATH Curriculum.
-The PATH Curriculum gives teachers tools to have important conversations with their students about mental health.
+Passionate about reaching youth after the tragic loss of a family friend, Tasha and her husband, Doug, created this comprehensive curriculum.
+This curriculum gives teachers tools to have important conversations with their students about mental health.
 This comprehensive six-lessons curriculum deepens students’ understanding of mental health and suicide awareness, as it delivers a set of tools that can potentially serve them in every aspect of their lives.

 Tasha and Doug